 For natural fuel stoves, I’m going to go with the Kelly Kettle.
 Please keep in mind though that it doesn’t have to be the exact model used in this guide, which can lower the price and weight of the unit.
 In a survival situation, I think it is hard to beat because it comes with a water container and provides some of the best protection against the elements in order to start a fire and keep it going.

 As you can see there are many things to consider when choosing something as simple as a survival stove.
-I hope that through this article I have helped in answering a few questions or gave you a different perspective on this useful piece of gear.
-Thank you for taking the time to read this guide and as always, please feel free to leave a comment below.
-Stay warm!
+I hope that through this article I have helped in answering a few questions or given you a different perspective on this useful piece of gear.
+Thank you for taking the time to read this guide and as always, stay prepared and stay warm!